rcrichton/notes/Personal/AI Lap Analysis/Social/Second Reddit post (demo).md

 **Monetization & Next Steps:**

 My aim is to offer a generous free tier for core visualization, sharing, and discussion.
-I want everyone to be able to benefit is some way.
-For users needing more storage for many sessions or access to more advanced analysis features, there will likely be a subscription model to help sustain and grow the platform.
+I want everyone to be able to benefit from this.
+For users needing more storage for many sessions or access to more advanced analysis features, there will likely be a subscription model to help sustain and grow the platform into something awesome!

 The immediate next step is to gather more feedback and then likely move towards a closed beta.
 If you're interested in being an early tester and helping shape Perfect Apex, please sign up here: [https://www.perfect-apex.com/](https://www.perfect-apex.com/)